FarronF/limerick-council-meetings/meetings/2019/10/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 18th September 2019.md

 at the Old Mill/Ballyine, Newcastle West.

-The Motion was seconded by Councillor Scanlan.---
+The Motion was seconded by Councillor Scanlan.
+---
 8

 REPLY: